Tomisin400/Nigerian-Financial-Performance-Benchmark/README.md

 - Revenue Growth
 - Expense Ratio

-Rather than treating ROE as a standalone measure of performance.
+rather than treating ROE as a standalone measure of performance.

-> A very high ROE does not always mean stronger underlying performance.
-The size and stability of the equity base also matter.
+> **A very high ROE does not always mean stronger underlying performance.
+The size and stability of the equity base also matter.**

 ### 4. Growth and Profitability Tell Different Stories